 Income available for spousal support is similar to income available for child support in its analysis but it is not always the same.
 And unlike child support, the court has more discretion as to what it may consider as "income" for support purposes.

 For self employed men and women, income calculation is more complicated.
 This is especially true depending on the form of entity.
-For example, income may be different for a Subchapter S corporation or limited liability company (LLC), as opposed to a subchapter C corporation or partnership.
+For example, income may be different for a Subchapter S corporation, limited liability company (LLC) or partnership, as opposed to a subchapter C corporation.